SDFIdk/ea-modelling-tools-java/README.md

 `mvn versions:display-plugin-updates` finds the plugin versions that should be updated.

+`mvn versions:display-dependency-updates` finds dependencies that may be updated.

 See more information about Maven's build lifecyle on http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html.

 ## Adding applications